-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Boards ("IASB").
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Boards ("IASB"), in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting and interpretations issued by the International Reporting Interpretation Committee ("IFRIC").
+The condensed consolidated interim financial statements do not include all the information required for full annual financial statements.